tidepool-org/tidepool-org.github.io/_docs/starting-up-services.md

 ## Quickstart

 Starting up the platform locally requires a number of different pieces to make everything work.

 ## Prerequisites

-You need a command line development environment; you need a bash-compatible shell and git, bzr, npm, bower, node, grunt, mocha, and mongod installed and on your path to support JavaScript, and the Go language installed for supporting Go.
+You need a command line development environment; you need a bash-compatible shell and git, mercurial (hg) bzr, npm, node, grunt, mocha, and mongod installed and on your path to support JavaScript, and the Go language installed for supporting Go.

 Some of the node libraries we use have native (C/C++) code in them, so you also need a C++ compiler.
 To get one on a mac, you'll need to install XCode, and the XCode command line tools.

 ## Installing everything

 The easiest thing to do is to clone the [tools repository](https://github.com/tidepool-org/tools) and run ```get_current_tidepool_repos.sh```.
-(Apologies to Windows users; none of us in Tidepool are, so our scripts are built around bash.) ```get_current_tidepool_repos.sh``` will clone the other necessary Tidepool repositories alongside the tools repository.
+(Apologies to Windows users; none of us in Tidepool are, so our scripts are built around bash; people have successfully set up the Tidepool stack on Windows using bash emulators.) ```get_current_tidepool_repos.sh``` will clone the other necessary Tidepool repositories alongside the tools repository.
 It also checks to make sure you have the requirements installed.

 After you've completed these steps, you can start up everything with the following command: